jxcksy/f1-telemetry-parser/README.md

 ## Filters

+A list of all possible filters, along with their description:

 | Filter Name         | Description                                                                       |
 | ------------------------------- | --------------------------------------------------------------------- |
 | PacketMotionData                | Motion data about the player’s car                                    |